sotieno/RouteRover/README.md

 1. Open your web browser and go to http://localhost:5000/main/.
 2. 'Register' or 'Login' to access 'Get Route' function.
 3. Enter the starting point, destination and mode of travel in the input form and click the "Find Route" button.
-4. The shortest route will be displayed on the map along with markers for the starting and ending points.
+4. Your route will be displayed on the map along with markers for the starting and ending points.

 ## Contributing
 I welcome contributions from the community.
 If you would like to contribute to RouteRover, please follow these guidelines: